 Students offered provisional admission must be nonmatriculated and part-time.
 Conditions imposed on such students are as follows:

 - they may earn no more than eighteen credits in that status and may carry no more than nine (9) credits per semester;

 - they must reapply for admission after earning twelve to eighteen credits at Monmouth in order to matriculate and continue taking courses at the University.

 Admission as a matriculating student is contingent upon successful completion of course work.
 (See the Changing from Non-Matriculated to Matriculated Status section of the catalog for more details.)

 The priority application deadline for the spring semester is December 1.
 The priority application deadline for the fall semester is July 15.
 If a student has attempted and received grades in twenty-four credits or more at or above the 100-level, the University will only look at the student’s collegiate course work in determining admission.
-If a student has fewer than twenty-four credits, an official high school transcript is requested; such applicants may also submit official SAT or ACT scores are requested.
+If a student has fewer than twenty-four credits, an official high school transcript is requested; such applicants may also submit official SAT or ACT scores.

 Transfer students must send official transcripts from all institutions attended previously, regardless of whether or not credit for such work is desired or expected.
 Final transcripts from previous institutions attended must be received by Monmouth University prior to beginning enrollment.
 Students who do not provide official transcripts will not be permitted to continue at Monmouth.
 Failure to declare attendance at any postsecondary institution where registration occurred may lead to disciplinary action and/or dismissal.
 When applying for transfer credit, students may be requested to submit official course descriptions.